- Mud bricks are one of the oldest building materials in the world.

 Cob walls require firm footings to avoid movement and cracking and to keep the base of the walls dry.
 They need to be whitewashed (lime and water) for weather protection.

-Wattle and daub consists of panels of woven timber lattice set in timber frames.
-The wattle was traditionally made from wood coppiced from trees that would continually regenerate branches for future harvesting.
-The panels are daubed with a mud and straw mixture up to a thickness of 50–150mm.
+Wattle and daub consists of panels of woven timber lattice set within timber frames.
+The ‘wattle’ lattice was traditionally made from wood coppiced from trees that would continually regenerate branches for future harvesting.
+The panels of woven timber are daubed with a mud and straw mixture up to a thickness of 50–150mm.
 As with all earth constructions, wattle and daub walls need sealing against the weather with a breathable finish such as whitewash.

-Earth render is fundamentally a mud or clay slurry that may be reinforced with straw or cow dung.
-It can be applied to mud brick or cob walls and can be used to render strawbale walls.
+Earth render is fundamentally a mud or clay slurry that may be reinforced with straw or cow manure.
+It can be applied to mud brick or cob walls and can also be used to render straw bale walls.

-These very old techniques that date back to the earliest days of building are quite uncommon in the modern era.
-If you are contemplating using these methods it is worth checking out the growing number of websites and networks through which people exchange information and experience.
+These very old techniques that date back to the earliest days of building are uncommon in the modern era.
+If you are contemplating using these methods, it is worth checking out the growing number of earth-building websites and networks through which people exchange information and experience.

 References and additional reading

-Bianco, A. 2002.
-The mud brick adventure: from beginning to end.
-Earth Garden Books, Trentham, Vic.
+- Bianco A (2002).
+The mud brick adventure: from beginning to end, Earth Garden Books, Trentham, Victoria.

-Lawson, B. 1996.
-Building materials, energy and the environment: towards ecologically sustainable development.
-Royal Australian Institute of Architects, Red Hill, ACT.
+- Lawson B (1996).
+Building materials, energy and the environment: towards ecologically sustainable development, Royal Australian Institute of Architects, Canberra.

-Middleton, G and Schneider, L. 1992.
-Bulletin 5, Earth-wall construction, 4th edn.
-CSIRO Australia, Division of Building, Construction and Engineering, North Ryde, NSW.
+- Middleton G and Schneider L (1992).
+Earth-wall construction, 4th edn CSIRO Australia, Division of Building, Construction and Engineering, North Ryde.

-Simmons, G and Gray, A (eds).
-1996.
-The earth builder’s handbook.
-Earth Garden Books, Trentham, Vic.
+- Simmons G and Gray A (eds) (1996).
+The earth builder’s handbook, Earth Garden Books, Trentham, Victoria.